 - However, it is also crucial to know that the market capitalization of several cryptocurrencies can fluctuate drastically owing to their volatility.

-- The Daily values of Crypto coins can be observed from coin market cap.
+- The Daily values of Indian cryptocurrency coin can be observed from the coin market cap.

 What can you do with Market Capitalization?

-Market cap compares the overall worth of one cryptocurrency to another, allowing you to make better educated investment decisions.
-Based on their market capitalisation, cryptocurrencies are classified into three categories:
+Market cap compares the overall worth of one cryptocurrency to another, allowing you to make better-educated investment decisions.
+Based on their market capitalization, cryptocurrencies are classified into three categories:

 - Small-cap cryptocurrencies have a market capitalization of less than $1 billion and are particularly sensitive to significant fluctuations in market opinion.

 Market capitalization is a helpful indicator for comparing the overall worth of cryptocurrencies, but market trends, the stability of a cryptocurrency, and your personal financial status must all be considered when considering the dangers of any investment.

 Visit us at: www.bitcoiva.com